 Snake and Natasha next strike up a conversation in a sewer.
 Natasha’s professionalism instantly caves.
-She tells Snake of when she was a little girl, just like Meryl, Naomi, Sniper Wolf, and Emma do.
+She tells Snake of when she was a child, just like Meryl, Naomi, Sniper Wolf, and Emma do.
 There is an odd recurring theme in the environments where women make themselves more vulnerable to men in Metal Gear games: these are usually aqueduct-like areas with waterflow and pipes.
-Is Kojima saying women bring the waterworks to a wetworks operation?
+Or behind waterfalls.
+Women cry is the message, I guess?

 During her confession, Natasha references the horrors her mother suffered in World War II, similar to Sniper Wolf’s referencing the genocide that took place during the al-Anfal Campaign of the late ’80s.
 Snake asks Natasha why she quit ice-skating and joined the STB, a Czechoslovakian secret police force.
 Natasha, not even attempting to hide her former glory now, says something about the ice felt cold—apparently she needed a warmth only a man could provide.
 To elaborate on this point, she asks Snake if he’s married.
 Snake tells Natasha he has no family.